Handlers are objects that are responsible for the heavy lifting of objects and processing of business logic.

 When a handler chain is executed, each handler in the chain is executed in a configured order until no more handlers are available in the chain.
 Below are some existing handler chains that showcase just some of the use cases for handlers.

 Handler chains make it possible to add new handlers and insert new business logic into the chain.
-See Working with Handlers to add a new handler to a handler chain.
+See Work with handlers to add a new handler to a handler chain.